-Analysis | Lessons learned as vice president shape Biden decisions on covid relief package
+Analysis | Lessons learned as vice president shape Biden’s decisions on covid relief package

 Biden had a cordial, if not overly constructive, Oval Office meeting with a group of Senate Republicans.
 That is different, at least in tone, from the meetings that took place between Trump and congressional Democrats during the past four years.
 But the GOP lawmakers’ $618 billion alternative was far short of a proposal upon which to bargain, as Biden made clear on Friday.
 “They’re just not willing to go as far as I think we have to go,” he said.

 The Biden White House has consistently said the president is open to modifications in his package and talks over details will continue.
-The president reiterated that he will not budge on the size of the checks he wants sent to eligible Americans, holding firm to the $1,400 number, which when combined with the $600-per person approved at the end of the last Congress, would top out at $2,000, as the Democrats have promised.
-But administration officials have signaled that they are prepared to make those payments more targeted to the neediest Americans and eliminating some with higher incomes.
+The president reiterated that he will not budge on the size of the checks he wants sent to eligible Americans, holding firm to $1,400, which when combined with the $600 per person that was approved at the end of the last Congress, would top out at $2,000, as the Democrats have promised.
+But administration officials have signaled that they are prepared to make those payments more targeted to the neediest Americans and eliminate some with higher incomes.

 Biden’s declaration of intent to move ahead came after action on a budget bill in both the House and Senate that will allow the administration’s package to be passed on a simple majority vote rather than the 60 votes normally needed.
 Democrats and Republicans have used this tool in the past to push through legislative priorities that do not enjoy wide, bipartisan support.
 There are political costs to legislating that way, as both sides know.

 Friday’s jobs report provided another spur for the administration to stick to the major outlines of Biden’s proposal.
-The economy added just 49,000 jobs in January, a sign that the economy remains in a sluggish recovery.
+The economy added just 49,000 jobs in January, a sign that it remains in a sluggish recovery.
 The country is still down about 10 million jobs from pre-pandemic levels.
-Stock markets continue to rise, but that only underscores that the pandemic has created an even more unequal economy.
+Stock markets continue to rise, but that underscores only that the pandemic has created an even more unequal economy.
 Those in lower-income families, including many workers who are on the front lines of keeping vital services available, are bearing the brunt of the financial pain.

 While the Biden plan enjoys some support from conservative economists, it has run into head winds from Lawrence H. Summers, who was director of Obama’s National Economic Council and who earlier served as treasury secretary in the Clinton administration.

-Summers, writing in The Post, warned of the possible inflationary effects of the $1.9 trillion package.
+Summers, writing in The Washington Post, warned of the possible inflationary effects of the $1.9 trillion package.
 He cited the risk of “inflationary pressures of a kind we have not seen in a generation.”
 He also said the hefty package could hinder efforts to enact legislation for an infrastructure program, renewable energy initiatives or education investments.

 “Is the thinking that deficits can prudently be expanded longer and further?”
 Summers wrote.
 “Or that new revenue will be raised?
 If so, will this be politically feasible?”

-Progressives have pushed back against Summers, and among Democratic lawmakers there is less appetite for trying to work with Republicans than Biden has expressed.
+Liberals have pushed back against Summers, and among Democratic lawmakers there is less appetite for trying to work with Republicans than Biden has expressed.

-Biden has said he will outline an economic plan that address some of the areas cited by Summers — what the president has termed the “build back better” program — in the coming weeks.
+Biden has said he will outline an economic plan that addresses some of the areas cited by Summers — what the president has termed the “build back better” program — in the coming weeks.
 But that program has a longer time horizon.
 The immediate issue is dealing with the pandemic.

-Biden directly referenced the experience of 2009, when the Obama administration won support for package of about $800 billion.
-“It was a big recovery package … but it wasn’t enough,” he said.
+Biden directly referenced the experience of 2009, when the Obama administration won support for a package of about $800 billion.
+“It was a big recovery package . . . but it wasn’t enough,” he said.
 “It wasn’t quite big enough.
 It stemmed the crisis, but the recovery could have been faster and even bigger.
 Today, we need an answer that meets the challenge of this crisis, not one that falls short.”

 On Friday he made his priorities clear.
-Noting that he has told lawmakers from both parties that his preference is to find a way to work together on a covid relief package, he said, “But if I have to choose between getting help right now to Americans who are hurting so badly and getting bogged down in a lengthy negotiation … that’s an easy choice.
+Noting that he has told lawmakers from both parties that his preference is to find a way to work together on a relief package, he said: “But if I have to choose between getting help right now to Americans who are hurting so badly and getting bogged down in a lengthy negotiation . . . that’s an easy choice.
 I’m going to help the American people who are hurting now.”

 Biden knows as well as anyone in public office the value and advantages of bipartisan cooperation.
-But in making this choice he also is acknowledging the potential costs and limits of its pursuit.
+But in making this choice, he also is acknowledging the potential costs and limits of its pursuit.